Treowen Stars F.C.: History

-The next four seasons from 1994 to 1998 would see Treowen Stars become an established top six Welsh League Division 1 side, finishing in 6th, 5th, 4th & 4th positions respectively.
-The club also won the Welsh League Cup in 1998, 4–3 after extra time against BP Llandarcy once again in Bridgend.
-While between 1997 and 2003 the club would reach the last 32 of the Welsh Cup on 4 occasions.
-However, the club also suffered relegation consecutively in 2000-01 and 2001–02.
+The next four seasons from 1994 to 1998 would see Treowen Stars become an established top six Welsh Football League Division One side, recording 6th, 5th, 4th & 4th-placed finishes respectively.
+The club also won the Welsh League Cup in 1998, with a 4–3 victory after extra time over BP Llandarcy, again at Coychurch Road in Bridgend.
+Between 1997 and 2003 the club experienced mixed fortunes; they reached the last 32 of the Welsh Cup on four occasions, but also suffered consecutive relegations in 2000–01 and 2001–02.

-Three seasons of top 10 finishes followed in Division 3 before Treowen Stars were relegated from the Welsh League at the end of 2005–06 to the Gwent County, losing out by just a point to Cwmbran Celtic and Llantwit Fardre.
-However, the club bounced back in 2009-10 winning Gwent County Division 1 with a return to the Welsh League Division 3 the reward.
+Three seasons of top 10 finishes followed in Division Three, before Treowen Stars were relegated from the Welsh Football League to the Gwent County League at the end of the 2005–06 season, losing out by a single point to Cwmbran Celtic and Llantwit Fardre.
+Four seasons later in 2009–10, Treowen were crowned Gwent County Division One champions and returned to the Welsh Football League.

-This is where the club remained until the pyramid restructuring in 2019–20, saw Treowen Stars compete in the final season of Welsh League Division 2, where they finished in 13th place on the points per game average due to the pandemic. in 2020-21 Treowen Stars took their place in the newly structured Ardal South East league where they finished 7th, followed by a 6th place and a 10th placed finish.
-In the summer of 2024 Ben Murphy was appointed as first team manager and the club have high aspirations for the season.
+Treowen remained at this level, until another restructuring of the Welsh football league system in 2019–20 saw them compete in the final season of the Welsh Football League Division Two.
+Treowen Stars finished in 13th place, calculated on a points per game basis due to the COVID-19 pandemic.
+In 2020–21, Treowen Stars took their place in the newly-formed Ardal South East league where they finished 7th, followed by 6th and 10th–placed finishes in respective seasons thereafter.

+In the summer of 2024, Ben Murphy was appointed as First Team Manager.

-The club now have an active junior section with teams from Under 6's to youth level, both boys and girls and are currently fundraising to improve facilities at Bush Park, one of the most characteristic grounds in Wales with 54 steps up to the pitch.
+The club now have an active junior section with teams from Under 6's to youth level, both boys and girls and are currently fundraising to improve facilities at Bush Park.